 This film has already generated much interest and nominations for a number of prestigious awards.
 However, a major Oscar was not one of the Awards that it actually won.
 The Hollywood Academy is not noted for its critical acumen, but this year’s major awards really do ‘take the biscuit’.
 Do people really think that Birdman is a better film, has a better director and has better cinematography?
 Of the major award nominees Selma is the best film that I have seen, apart from Ida in the Best Foreign Language Category.
 It may sound banal but maybe the members of the Academy felt that honouring 12 Years a Slave last year sufficed.
 Perhaps more tellingly, the only Oscar awarded to Selma was for Best Song ‘Glory’.
-It would seem that the US discourse around “race”, ethnicity and colour still suffers stereotypes such as Afro-Americans only make good entertainers and sports people!
+It would seem that the US discourse around “race”, ethnicity and colour still suffers stereotypes such as African-Americans only make good entertainers and sports people!

 Revisiting on film the Civil Rights movement in the USA of the 1950s and 1960s is like revisiting the European holocaust or some of the brutal events of colonial and neo-colonial history – always something of a shock.
 The sheer violence and viciousness of the system of oppression and apartheid turns out to be even more extreme than one thought.
 Here the story is the organising of a march by the Southern Christian Leadership Conference from Selma to Montgomery, Alabama in order to pressurise President Johnson to pass a Voting Rights Act.
 One aspect of the film is a portrait of both the public and private figure of Dr. Martin Luther King.
 But it is also a portrait of an important group of black leaders in the Civil Rights Movement: of some key individuals involved in that struggle: and of other key political figures involved in these events which occurred in 1965.
 The film presents and dramatises the conflicts between King’s public and private life: the tensions and conflicts in the black civil rights movement: and the conflicts within the US political establishment between leaders seen as liberal or reactionary.